sebwindm/masterarbeit/README.md

 `pip install torch==1.6.0+cpu torchvision==0.7.0+cpu -f https://download.pytorch.org/whl/torch_stable.html
 `.
 Any CUDA version will not work.
 * Stable Baselines 2 (TensorFlow version) requires Python 3.7 or lower and Tensorflow 1.15.0 or lower

+**Documentation**
+Documentation is next to the code and inside the master thesis.
+`readme_gym_jobshop.md` has a small introduction on how to change the most important settings.